All travellers coming into Singapore to be tested before stay-home notice ends

 READ: COVID-19 - Religious services, large-scale events and entertainment venues ‘will take more time’ to resume

-These individuals will have to travel from their place of residence to the designated testing facility, and return back immediately after the test, using their own private vehicle, taxi or a private hire car, and avoid commuting via public transport.
+These individuals will have to travel from their place of residence to the designated testing facility, and return back immediately after the test, using their own private vehicle or designated transport, and avoid public transport.

 SOME ALLOWED TO SERVE SHN AT HOME